lumie31/react-native-magnus/docs/content/docs/index.md

 <br />

-Magnus UI is an design system for react-native based on the atomic design principle.
+Magnus UI is a design system for react-native based on the atomic design principle.
 It helps developers and designers to build consistent components quickly in terms of UI and UX.

 <br />